NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 Now we are ready to install some packages!

+> NOTE: In the code boxes below you will see comments starting with a `#`.
+This is not code, but helpful comments that explain the arguments and functions found in the box.

 # Packages
 In R, the fundamental unit of shareable code is a package.
 There is a myriad of packages available for download, and the ones published on the Comprehensive R Archive Network [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) are trustworthy and of high quality.
 Packages can be created by anyone, and can also be hosted on GitHub.
 Some packages, specialized for biological analyses, are hosted by [Bioconductor](https://www.bioconductor.org/), and have their own installation method.
 Note that all installed libraries are available for activation regardless of which project folder you are in.